-This passage is muddied by the affirmation of right of women to prophecy in church meetings.
+This passage is muddied by the affirmation of the right of women to prophecy in church meetings.

-The churches agreed on three points: Women are to be silent at church meetings, are not to speak and are to submit themselves.
-Paul backs this with 2 arguments: 1) the practice of the churches and 2) the Word of God.
+The churches agreed on three points: Women are to be silent at church meetings, are not to speak, and are to submit themselves.
+Paul backs this with two arguments: 1) the practice of the churches and 2) the Word of God.

-The command to prohibit women from speaking in the church appears contrary to the teaching in I Co 11:2-16 which refers to women praying and prophesying.
+The command to prohibit women from speaking in the church appears contrary to the teaching in 1 Co 11:2-16, which refers to women praying and prophesying.
 The word “speaking” seems to be a general prohibition.
 They could learn from their husbands at home.

 This is the foundation text of Christian feminists.
 Jewett calls this passage the Magna Carta of Humanity.

-What does “neither male nor female mean?”
+What does “neither male nor female” mean?
 Feminists believe Genesis 1:27 (implied in context–LXX) concerns the ontological nature of male and female–both were made in the image of God.
 Paul developed his teaching on the authority of roles for women from the Creation and Fall narratives of Gen. 1-3.
 Gen. 1:26-28 concerns the ontological nature of male and female.
-Both made in God’s image.
-The differences of the sexes is no longer relevant to their position before God.
+Both are made in God’s image.
+The differences between the sexes are no longer relevant to their position before God.

 The verses immediately preceding Gal 3:28 pertain to the nature of justification and how a person can be included in the Abrahamic Covenant.
 We enter that covenant by faith, not works.
 Man and woman are ontologically equal in position before God.

 However, this does not mean equality in role or function in the church.
 The emphasis is upon the unity in the one man, not social equality between the pairs.
-To inject implications of function in society in a passage that deals with one’s position before God in salvation is to disparate the context.
+To inject implications of function in society in a passage that deals with one’s position before God in salvation is too disparate from the context.
 Any person has access before God.
-It is non sequitur to say that because we have the same position we should have the same roles before God.
+It is a non sequitur to say that because we have the same position, we should have the same roles before God.